top of page

 Acerca de

-Sophie was unwell in the months leading up to being diagnosed in September 2020, I contacted the GP surgery numerous times and the doctor saw Sophie once in the middle of August.
+In the months leading up to Sophie's cancer diagnosis we contacted the GP surgery numerous times as well as attended a doctor's examination.
 Sophie had some of the red flags of childhood cancer – persistent nausea, persistent stomach pains and unexplained bleeding.
 She had a 12cm tumour which could be felt at the point she was diagnosed.

 bottom of page